CopterExpress/clover/docs/en/Dragon_and_tanker_team.md

 ### Using Clover platform

-The clover will detect the target and send navigation goal to car robot in the ground where we already knew the map.
+The Clover will detect the target and send navigation goal to car robot in the ground where we already knew the map.
 For the unseen map, we will use robot to control Clover to discover if the car robot can move to that terrain or not.

 ### Additional information at the request of participants